John Hastings, 2nd Earl of Pembroke: Background and youth

 John Hastings was born on 29 August 1347 at Sutton Valence Castle, Kent and baptised that day in the local church, St Mary the Virgin.
 He was the only son and heir of Laurence Hastings, 1st Earl of Pembroke, by his wife Agnes, who was the third daughter of Roger Mortimer, 1st Earl of March.
 His father's mother, Juliana Leybourne, was enormously wealthy.
 Laurence Hastings died a year to the day after his son's birth, and John remained in the care of his mother, while becoming a ward of the King, Edward III (r.
 1327–1377).
 In December 1348 his mother was granted the large sum of 100 marks a year for his maintenance and upkeep.
 She soon remarried, but her second husband, John Haklyt, was himself dead by 1357.
-The wardship of Laurence's estates was divided between his wife Agnes; his mother, John's grandmother (Julian de Leybourne, who later married the Earl of Huntingdon); and Sir John Grey of Ruthin.
+The wardship of Laurence's estates was divided between his wife Agnes; his mother, John's grandmother (Juliana Leybourne, who later married the Earl of Huntingdon); and Sir John Grey of Ruthin.